-The appealing idea of the hydrodynamic approach of the MFT is its generality.
+The appealing idea about the hydrodynamic approach of the MFT is its generality.
 For the semi-infinite line with the slow coupling our presentation is easily extendable for other diffusive transport models.
-For example, the exclusion process with weak drift, the KMP model of heat-transport, the Zero-Range process model of condensation, and the inclusion process have a similar hydrodynamic description and it would be of interest to obtain their results for current fluctuations.
+For example, the exclusion process with weak drift \cite{Enaud2004}, the KMP model of heat conduction \cite{bertini_large_2005}, the zero-range process \cite{Harris2005}, and the symmetric inclusion process \cite{Carinci2013} have a similar hydrodynamic description \cite{bertini_macroscopic_2015} and it would be of interest to obtain their explicit results for current fluctuations.

-The aspect of integrability of the variational problem within MFT has seen a remarkable progress in the recent years \cite{Krajenbrink2021,Bettelheim2022,mallick2022exact}.
+The aspect of integrability of the variational problem within the MFT has seen a remarkable progress in recent years \cite{Krajenbrink2021,Bettelheim2022,mallick2022exact}.
 On the infinite lattice, the variational problem for the SSEP has been solved \cite{mallick2022exact}.
-Corresponding solution for the semi-infinite geometry still poses a challenging open problem.
+Corresponding solution for the semi-infinite geometry still poses a challenging open problem for the future.

-\ack We acknowledge support of the Department of Atomic Energy, Government of India, under Project Identification No. RTI-4002.
-TS acknowledges many insightful discussions with Bernard Derrida about the results in this work.
-Many crucial ideas, especially the importance of considering the slow coupling, the derivation of the hydrodynamic action, and the microscopic solution for the non-interacting case have originated from such discussions.
+\ack We acknowledge support of the Department of Atomic Energy, Government of India, under Project Identification No. RTI 4002.
+TS acknowledges insightful discussions with Bernard Derrida about the results in this work.
+Many crucial ideas, especially the importance of considering the slow coupling, the derivation of the hydrodynamic action, and the microscopic solution for the non-interacting case originated from those discussions.